 - Marxist histories and theories of culture

 - publics, theatregoing, consumption

 - histories and theories of theatre and affect

 - opera and musical performance

-I am Associate Editor of Theatre Survey and co-editor, with Patrick Anderson, of the book series, Performance Works, at Northwestern University Press.
-I am also the co-author, with Jeremy Jones, of two books on the history and politics of Oman.
+I am the Editor of Theatre Survey and co-editor, with Patrick Anderson, of the book series, Performance Works, at Northwestern University Press.

 with J. Jones, A History of Modern Oman (Cambridge: Cambridge University Press, 2015)